Schinzel/wise-crowd-data-generator/TASK.md

 ### Task Summary (to be completed by AI)

-## Task 9 - Customer Countries Collection
+## Phase 2 - Task 2 - Customer Countries Collection
 Create CustomerCountriesCollection to support realistic Nordic customer distribution for banking simulation.

 ### Description